BookStackApp/website/readme.md

-## BookStack Site and Documentation
+# BookStack Site, Documentation & Blog

-This repository contains the code for the Official [BookStack site](https://www.bookstackapp.com/) including all the documentation.
+This project holds all the data for the https://www.bookstackapp.com/

-The site is built on [Lumen](https://lumen.laravel.com/).
+This site is built using [Hugo](https://gohugo.io).
+Images are stored using `git-lfs`.

-### Documentation
+### Data Locations

-The documentation for BookStack can be found in the resources/docs folder.
-The files are written in markdown then converted into HTML at runtime.
+* Blog Posts - `content/posts`
+* Docs - `content/docs`
+* Theme - `themes/bookstack`

-### License
+### Theme

-This site is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The theme is custom made with snippets taken from the [hugo capser theme](https://github.com/vjeantet/hugo-theme-casper).

+Scss is used for the styling and is built using gulp.
+Install NPM dependancies via `npm install` or `yarn` then you can use `npm run-script build` to build the css once or `npm run-script dev` to watch for changes.